jacobp100/sciline-editor/README.md

-# Sciline Editor
+# TechniCalc Editor

-Represents a math AST that can be converted to both MathML and an AST for Sciline Calculator
+Represents a math AST that can be converted to both MathML and an AST for TechniCalc Calculator

 ## AST Representation